Tooth bonding at Charlotte Center for Complete Dentistry

-Once the teeth are prepared, the bonding material is skilfully sculpted into place by Dr. Moore to achieve the look you desire, address damage or close gaps.
-Dr. Moore will work with you through the process to ensure you are happy with the result and that your bite remains comfortable and naturally functioning.
+After he prepares the tooth, he skillfully sculpts the bonding material into place to achieve the look you desire.
+Dr. Moore will work with you through the process to ensure you are happy with the result, and that your bite remains comfortable and naturally functioning.

 How long does tooth bonding last?